June in global missions history: It happened today!

 nominal Orthodox believers, nominal Protestant Christians and nominal Roman Catholics.

-- June 17, 1869 -- John Boden Thomson was ordained on this day at Trinity Presbyterian
+- June 17, 1869 -- John Boden Thomson was ordained at Trinity Presbyterian

 Church, Newcastle-upon-Tyne.
 Born April 14, 1841 at Kirkpatrick, Kirkcudbrightshire, he